cadevue/dinner-bash-dsa/README.md

 3. Run `cmake ..` to generate the makefiles
 4. Run `make` to compile the program

-*If the build fails, you might have to specify the Makefiles generator (-G).*
+*If the build fails, you might have to specify the Makefiles generator (-G).
+More about it in [CMake Documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)*

+# Demo 🎥